Edyrichards/prompt_video/README.md

 videos using a sequence of lightweight processing steps.

 The current implementation contains a working text-to-image generator using Stable Diffusion through the `diffusers` library.
+The model loads in half precision to reduce memory usage.
 Style presets, aspect ratio options and a simple upscaling step are implemented.

 Phase 3 begins with a lightweight image-to-video component based on `moviepy` plus a TTS step using `gTTS` (which requires an internet